modernweb-dev/web/docs/docs/building/rollup-plugin-html.md

 };
 ```

-To turn add tags and attributes to the bundled assets, set the `extractAssets` option to a list of `tagName` and `attribute` objects:
+To add tags and attributes to the bundled assets, set the `extractAssets` option to an array of `tagName` and `attribute` objects:

 ```js
 import html from '@web/rollup-plugin-html';